bpeterse03/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 1. In the left column, click to select a site.

 2. Click **Delete**, and then click **Delete** to confirm.

+You can permanently delete sites that are not connected to an Office 365 group from the new SharePoint admin center.
+Follow the same steps to select the site, but click **Permanently Delete** to confirm.

 You can recover deleted sites for 93 days.
 For more info, see [Restore deleted sites](/restore-deleted-site-collection.md).
 Note that deleted groups must be restored within 30 days.

 ## Add or remove owners
 <a name="addremoveadmins"> </a>